makerdao/token-auction-gui/README.md

 gulp deploy
 ```

-The deployed frontend can be found at: [http://makerdao.com/token-auction-gui/](http://makerdao.com/token-auction-gui/)
+The deployed frontend can be found at: [http://makerdao.com/token-auction-gui/](http://makerdao.com/token-auction-gui/).
+There is also a test instance maintained by @reverendus deployed at [http://token-auction-gui.surge.sh/](http://token-auction-gui.surge.sh/).

 ## Development

 This project uses the [AirBnB style guide](https://github.com/airbnb/javascript) for coding standard guidelines.
 We use [ESLint](http://eslint.org/docs/user-guide/getting-started) to automatically check for common code problems or style errors.
-There's an eslintConfig section in frontend/package.json for the configuration of ESLint.
+There's an eslintConfig section in `frontend/package.json` for the configuration of ESLint.
 You can run the linter with:

 ```bash